 Instructors may suggest that students go on their own to destinations or events to observe, to hear, to see, or otherwise gain experience related to the course of study.
 The assignment must be voluntary, however, and no penalty can be assessed for students who do not or cannot complete the assignment.
 Alternative assignments should be provided.

 Approved: February 18, 2014

-(This new procedure replaces current

-Administrative Rules and Procedure 6216)